dmh2000/go_sync_queue/README.md

 ```

 - Notes
+  - The preallocations in the New functions don't seem to hit the runtime
   - Most of the work is being done in system calls relating to mutual exclusion
   - so Mutexes and Conds are expensive to use
   - create a non-blocking version?
 Too hard for me